Difference Between Substack and WordPress

 Substack vs WordPress

 The difference between Substack and WordPress is that Substack is a platform allowing writers to produce newsletters of their own.
 It’s called a ‘newsletter’ from Substack, but actually, it’s just a blogger with e-mail functionality.
-WordPress is a complete website developer and content management system.
+WordPress is a complete website development and content management system.
 It’s the most common technique to build a website with more than 40,6% of all websites.

 Substack vs WordPress